Hours:Mon/Tu/Th/Fri., 9 a.m. – 5 p.m.

 Lost and Found

-There is a lost and found center located at Safety and Security.
-If you lose something, it may be there; if you’ve found something, take it to Safety and Security.
+There is a lost and found center located at Public Safety.
+If you lose something, it may be there; if you’ve found something, take it to Public Safety.
 Articles will be held for only one semester.

 All students who live in the residence halls may pick up their mail and packages at the University Mail Center, Shilling Hall 104A.
 The phone number is 420-6799.
 Students will have access to their mailboxes from 8:00 a.m. – 9:00 p.m., Monday – Thursday, 8:00 a.m. – 5:00 p.m., Friday and 12:00 p.m. – 5:00 p.m., Saturday and Sunday.
 Packages and Mail Center services will be available 8:00 a.m. – 12:00 p.m. and 1:00 p.m. – 5:00 p.m.
 Monday – Friday.
 All students must show their Millikin I.D. in order to pick up packages.